Hives and psoriasis are skin conditions that may be confused with one another.

 - perform skin biopsies, if they suspect you might have psoriasis

 When should you see your doctor?

 You should contact your doctor if:

-If you have difficulty breathing or your throat begins to swell, seek emergency medical attention or call 911.
+If you have difficulty breathing or your throat begins to swell, seek emergency medical attention or call 911 or local emergency services.

 People with hives or psoriasis face similar symptoms, but the similarities end when it comes to treatment.